aadel7/truck-tracking-web3-prototype/README.md

 ## Usage

-- You can now track trucks by entering the truck details and submitting the form.
+- You can now create shipments and track existing ones by entering the truck details and submitting the form.
 - Truck movements and location updates will be stored on the Ethereum blockchain.

 ## Contributing